CodingTrain/website-archive/_CodingChallenges/87-3Dknots.md

   video_id: "RkuBWEkBrZA"
 ---

-In this coding challenge, I attempt to make 3D Knots using Processing and Paul Bourke's formulae (http://paulbourke.net/geometry/knots/).
+In this coding challenge, I attempt to make 3D Knots using Processing and Paul Bourke's formulae.